IrDIE/YOLO8_SAHI/README.md

 ### What is SAHI (Slicing Aided Hyper Inference) - https://docs.ultralytics.com/guides/sahi-tiled-inference/
 ### What in this repo:
-This repo contain not only SAHI inference implementation but also evaluation of results with mAp50, ... (standart metrics)
+This repo contain not only SAHI inference implementation but also evaluation of results with mAp50, ... (standart metrics).

+If `imgsz = None` in `main()` function :

+  * prediction will be done with original imagesize
+  * validation will be done with original imagesize ( force batch size to 1 )

 You will understand if SAHI inference help in your specific case